 In the primary care setting, PAs can provide almost all the clinical services that physicians provide, including performing physical exams, diagnosing and treating illnesses and prescribing medications.

 PAs are qualified to practice by graduation from an accredited PA educational program and certification by the National Commission on Certification of Physician Assistants (NCCPA).

-Some physician assistant (PA) programs offer a pre-professional (or undergraduate) phase prior to the professional (or graduate) phase of their PA programs.
+Some PA programs offer a pre-professional (or undergraduate) phase prior to the professional (or graduate) phase of their PA programs.
 Pre-professional programs: